 - Bittersweet Ending: Barry finds Leon and both of them survive with Lucia.
 Except for the fact that Leon might actually be the parasite B.O.W.

-- Boring but Practical: The higher a weapon's power, the less accurate it is, so the pistol tends to be pretty effective even a bit later in the games.
+- Boring, but Practical: The higher a weapon's power, the less accurate it is, so the pistol tends to be pretty effective even later in the game.

 - Boss in Mook Clothing: One of the Palette Swap zombies later in the game are powerful enough to knock off more than a third of your health with just one hit.